Former Resident Visa

-- Applicants must be younger than 45 years of age at the time of the application;
+- Be younger than 45 years of age at the time of the application;

-- If the applicants are 18 years or older, they must have spent at least 9 years in Australia as a Permanent resident before 18 years of age;
+- If the applicants have turned 18 years or older, they must have spent at least 9 years in Australia as a Permanent resident before turning 18 years of age;

-- If the applicants are younger than 18 years old, they must have spent at least half of their life in Australia as a permanent resident;
+- If the applicants have not turned 18 years old, they must have spent at least half of their life in Australia as a permanent resident;

-- Applicants must not have acquired and denounced an Australia citizenship;
+- Applicants must not have become an Australian citizen and denounced an Australia citizenship;

 - Applicants must have maintained close business, cultural or personal ties with Australia.

 Long residency applicants must have not turned 45 at the time of lodging their application.
 There is no exemption or exception to this upper age limit.
 Those aged 45 years or older must qualify as defence service applicants or pursue an alternative visa for Australia.

 Life in Australia before the Age of 18

 The former resident visa, subclass 151, is largely limited to persons who had spent a substantial part of their childhood as residents of Australia.
 The operation of this requirement depends on the age of the applicant at the relevant time.
 Ultimately, at least half of one’s childhood must have been spent in the country.